runwayml/model-sdk/README.md

 pip3 install runway-python
 ```

-Now head over to [the docs](https://sdk.runwayml.com) to learn how to use the Runway Model SDK.
+Now head over to [the sdk docs](https://sdk.runwayml.com) to learn how to use the Runway Model SDK.

 ## Docs